absmach/magistrala/README.md

 gulp
 ```

+> N.B.
+Mainflux has a MongoDB dependency.
+Database path and port can be defined in the [config](https://github.com/Mainflux/mainflux/tree/master/config) files.

 ### Docker
 Apart from main `nodejs` Docker image, Mainflux also uses `mongo` Docker image (database instance is run in a separte generic Docker image).